Dana Hussain

-Dana Hussain Abdul-Razak Al-Khafaji (born January 3, 1986) is a sprinter on Iraq's national track and field team, coached by Yousif Abdul-Rahman.
+Dana Hussain Abdul-Razak Al-Khafaji (born January 3, 1986) also known as Danah Hussein is a sprinter on Iraq's national track and field team, coached by Yousif Abdul-Rahman.

 Due to the International Olympic Committee ban on Iraq competing at the 2008 Summer Olympics, there were concerns that she might be unable to participate, despite qualifying for the 100- and 200-meter sprint events.
 The ban was, however, subsequently lifted.
 She was the only athlete on Iraq's 2008 Olympic team to train within the war-torn country.
 In Beijing she competed at the 100 metres sprint.
 In her first round heat she placed sixth in a time of 12.36 which was not enough to advance to the second round.

 In 2011 Athletics at the 2011 Pan Arab Games Abdul-razak won Gold for 100 metres event of 11.88 which she won Silver in a 200 metres sprint on 24.61 and in 400 metres sprint she won Bronze of 55.48.

 Dana was the Iraqi flag bearer during the London 2012 Summer Olympics opening ceremony.

+In 2021, Hussain was suspended for the banned substance cortisone, which she blamed on medications given to her during a rhinoplasty.
+In 2023, Hussain was given a 2.5 year ban from the sport, starting retroactively from 16 July 2021, due to testing positive for banned substances clenbuterol and stanozolol.
+The ruling stated that Hussain was given the substances by her coach Karok Salih Mohammed without Hussain's knowledge.
+Her coach was given a rare lifetime ban from the sport, stating that the antidoping rule violations were "significant and egregious".

+Hussain holds the Iranian National Record for the indoor 60m.